glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Modelling.md

 The gas gamma value (no dimensions) characterizes how a gas behaves during compression.
-A higher gamma gas generally compresses more easily than a lower gamma gas, and raises temperature greater than a lower gamma gas, under the same compression scenario.
+A higher gamma gas generally compresses more easily than a lower gamma gas, and raises the temperature greater than that of a lower gamma gas, under the same compression scenario.
 The gamma calculation is similar to that of that molar mass calculation:

 ```